Orlová: 19th–20th centuries

 After World War I, Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, Orlová became a part of Czechoslovakia.
-Following the Munich Agreement, in October 1938 together with the Zaolzie region it was annexed by Poland, administratively organised in Frysztat County of Silesian Voivodeship.
-The village was then annexed by Nazi Germany at the beginning of World War II.
+Following the Munich Agreement, in October 1938 together with the Trans-Olza region it was annexed by Poland, administratively organised in Frysztat County of Silesian Voivodeship.
+The town was then annexed by Nazi Germany at the beginning of World War II.
+In 1943–1944, the German administration operated a forced labour camp in Lazy.
 After the war it was restored to Czechoslovakia.

-In 1950 the municipalities of Lazy and Poruba were administratively joined to Orlová.
+In 1950, the municipalities of Lazy and Poruba were administratively joined to Orlová.
 In 1961, Lutyně (that time named Horní Lutyně) was joined.
 From 1974 to 1990, Doubrava was also part of the town.

 Widespread coal mining, especially during the communist era, had a devastating impact on the town, its buildings and architecture, especially in Lazy.
 The complete liquidation of Orlová and the relocation of its citizens to the surrounding municipalities were even considered.
 After the annexation of Horní Lutyně, this plan was changed into the idea of building a large housing estate in this village, which would offer a new home to people from undermined parts of the town and new citizens.
 Construction of the housing estate began in 1963.
 After the Velvet Revolution in 1989, there was a shift away from the town's one-sided focus on coal mining, and revitalization efforts began.

-Demography
+Demographics

 Economy

 In the Quality of Life Index, which has been comparing the standard of living in the cities and towns of the Czech Republic since 2018, Orlová has always finished in last place out of 206 evaluated.
 The town is facing high unemployment and lack of job opportunities, air pollution, insufficient infrastructure, demographic issues and other problems.

+Transport

+The I/59 road from Ostrava to Karviná passes through the town.